 Ci’en Pagoda

 Ci’en Pagoda is a towering pagoda situated on a hill overlooking the Sun Moon Lake.
-It was built in 1971 in memory of Chiang Kai-shek’s mother, and the name “Ci’en” means “kindness and grace” in honour of her.
+It was built in 1971 as a tribute to Chiang Kai-shek’s mother.
+The name “Ci’en” was chosen to honour her, as it represents “kindness and grace.”

 The pagoda stands at 46 meters tall, offering visitors spectacular views of Sun Moon Lake and the surrounding mountains.